+vCloud Director uses resources from attached vCenter Server instances to back its provider VDCs.
 For network resources, the cloud can use NSX Data Center for vSphere, NSX-T Data Center, or both.
-If you want your cloud to use network resources from NSX Data Center for vSphere, you must register an associated NSX Manager instance together with the vCenter Server instance.
-For information about using NSX-T Data Center in your cloud, see Register an NSX-T Manager Instance.
+If you want your cloud to use network resources from NSX Data Center for vSphere, you must register the vCenter Server instance together with its associated NSX Manager instance.
+For information about registering NSX-T Data Center with your cloud, see Register an NSX-T Manager Instance.